 The Best Hotel Booking Sites for Special Occasions

 Beautiful, stylish and with up to 40% off for members, the chic and sleek Design Hotels website is a firm favourite of mine.
 Membership is free, quick and easy on the eye.

 Best Loved Hotels

-Although limited to the UK and Ireland, what Best Loved Hotels lacks in geographical cover it makes up for with heart.
-It gathers together properties that show real passion for what they do, from countryside manors to city break boltholes.
-I’ve stayed in several of their properties and have loved each one.
+Best Loved Hotels gathers together properties from the UK and Ireland that show a real passion for what they do.
+From countryside manors to city break boltholes, I’ve stayed in several of their properties and have loved each one.

 Mr & Mrs Smith